Buying a home

 Work out the finer details of refinancing

 Once you’ve sorted relevant fees, consider looking into the interest payable.
 By comparing the interest rate on your current loan with offerings from other lenders you can get a clearer idea of potential interest savings.
-But don’t run for your calculator and notepad just yet.
-Our simple refinancing calculator can give you an idea of your potential interest savings without all the complicated equations.

 There’s more to refinancing than potential interest savings, though.
 Alongside interest rates you’ll need to factor in product-specific features and fees.
 This is why it’s worth discussing with your lender or broker any costs and benefits unique to you.
 But if you find refinancing ends up saving you more month-to-month, it may be the way to go.
 And even if you do have to pay fees, you may be able to include some of them in your new loan to avoid dipping into your savings.

 It might also pay to think carefully if you’re moving house in the next couple of years.
 Refinancing fees can add up and may offset better interest rates over the short-term, so it may be helpful to consider future plans before kicking off the refinancing process.